 Pizza is the most common meal that we serve to guests.
 It’s easy to make, pleases everyone, and is quite healthy if made at home (and you’d be surprised at the number of sworn carnivores who don’t even notice that a delicious homemade pizza is meat-free).

 If you’re up for the challenge, below is the recipe to go along with our instructional Easy Homemade Pizza Dough Video!

 - ½ tablespoon (1 glug) olive oil

 - 1⅓ cups warm water

-- In the bowl of your stand mixer, combine all of your ingredients.
-Leave out just a little bit of the water.
+- In the bowl of a stand mixer, combine all ingredients.
+Leave out a small amount of the water.

-- Attach the dough hook to your mixer and start on a low speed.
+- Attach the dough hook to the mixer and start on a low speed.
 Gradually increase the speed to medium until a ball forms.
 This should take about 30 seconds.
 If the dough does not release from the sides of the bowl, add a pinch of flour.
-If the dough is very dry and flour-y, add a small amount of water.
+If the dough is very dry and floury, add a small amount of water.

 - Once the dough forms into a ball, allow the mixer to knead for 8 minutes at medium-high.

 - After the kneading is finished, divide the dough in half.
 Using floured hands, gently shape each dough into a boule.
 Set each boule on a floured surface and dab with a little bit of olive oil to keep moist.
 Cover with a damp towel and allow to rise for 45 minutes to 1 hour.